shrideio/shoebox/README.md

     $ sudo firewall-cmd --reload
     ```

-5. Browse `yourdomain.com` (assuming that the dns record has alredy been set up), you should see the apache default page
+5. Browse `yourdomain.com` (assuming that the DNS record has already been set up), you should see the apache default page

-## Receive a wilecard SSL certificate and configure auto renewal
+## Receive a wildcard SSL certificate and configure auto-renewal

 1. Browse to [Apache on CentOS/RHEL 7](https://certbot.eff.org/lets-encrypt/centosrhel7-apache)

 2. Follow the *wildcard* instruction up to the *step 6* inclusively.
     - On *step 2* running `yum install epel-release` should be just enough
     - On *step 3* [EC2 region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).
 You may want to add more than one region in case one of the servers is down.
-    - On *step 6* **Cloudfalre** is choosen as a dns provider for the dns challenge.
-Please consult with the [DNS providers](https://community.letsencrypt.org/t/dns-providers-who-easily-integrate-with-lets-encrypt-dns-validation/86438) list supporting *Let's Encrypt* and *Certbot* [DNS Plugins](https://certbot.eff.org/docs/using.html#dns-plugins) integation.
+    - On *step 6* **Cloudfalre** is chosen as a DNS provider for the dns challenge.
+Please consult with the [DNS providers](https://community.letsencrypt.org/t/dns-providers-who-easily-integrate-with-lets-encrypt-dns-validation/86438) list supporting *Let's Encrypt* and *Certbot* [DNS Plugins](https://certbot.eff.org/docs/using.html#dns-plugins) integration.

 3. Setup *Cloudflare* credentials
     - Create a [Cloudflare account](https://dash.cloudflare.com/sign-up), the basic plan is free of charge, and get the api key
     - Change the nameservers at your domain name provider controil panel to the Cloudflare's name servers
     - <a name="turn-off-http-proxy"></a>Turn off the HTTP proxy for main and subdomain names.
 Click on the cloud icon ![Alt text](/resources/readme/http_proxy_on.PNG?raw=true "HTTP proxy - ON") next to each domain/subdomain name to gray it out ![Alt text](/resources/readme/http_proxy_off.PNG?raw=true "HTTP proxy - OFF").
         > If you forget to disable the http proxy you may receive an obscure error such as `ERR_TOO_MANY_REDIRECTS`
-    - Create an ini file for the Cloudflare dns API client.
+    - Create an ini file for the Cloudflare DNS API client.
         ```
         $ sudo mkdir -p /etc/letsencrypt/renewal/dns
         $ sudo nano /etc/letsencrypt/renewal/dns/cloudflare.ini